 Satisfaction

-This is the one thing that seems to be on everyone’s list.
+This is the one goal that seems to be on everyone’s list.
 Is satisfaction an outcome or part of the journey?
 The fact that it makes this list tells me that it’s both.
 Having better cash flow will make the journey nicer, but without satisfaction – many owners will struggle to take the steps to fix cash flow.
-It is glue, it is lubricant, and it is essential.
+Satisfaction is glue, cash is lubricant, and both are essential.

 Try this exercise: Think about times that your business was fun.
-Write them down – just a few words to remind you of the event.
+Write them down – just a few words to remind you of the time period.

 Now answer these questions: What was fun about it?
 What seems to be getting in the way of that now?
 What can your team do to help reverse that trend?